-The West Wales Marine / Gorllewin Cymru Forol site has been recognised as an area with the top 10% predicted persistent high densities of harbour porpoise.
-The area included within the site covers important summer habitat for porpoises, while a part of this site in Cardigan Bay was also identified as important during winter.
+The North Anglesey Marine / Gogledd Môn Forol site has been recognised as an area with predicted persistent high densities of harbour porpoise.
+The area included within the site covers important summer habitat for porpoises, which was identified as part of the top 10% persistent high density areas for the summer seasons within the UK.

-The site covers an area of 7,376km2, extending into the Irish Sea from the Llŷn peninsula in North Wales to Pembrokeshire in West Wales.
-It extends almost to the mid-line (UK EEZ) between the Republic of Ireland and Wales.
+The site covers an area of 3,249km, reaching north-west from the island of Anglesey into the Irish Sea.
+It sits at the northern end of St George's Channel, extending approximately half way across to the Republic of Ireland, skirting the national waters of the Isle of Man.
 The water depths within the site range between the Mean Low Water Tide (MLWT) level and 100m.
 Away from coastal areas, the depths largely fall within the range of 40-50m.
 The site contains a mixture of hard substrate and sediments, including rock, coarse sediment, sand and mud (EUSeaMap).
-The boundary encompasses part of the Pen Llŷn a'r Sarnau SAC, the whole of the Cardigan Bay / Bae Ceredigion SAC and part of the Pembrokeshire Marine / Sir Benfro Morol SAC.
+The boundary encompasses Crocker Carbonate Slabs candidate SAC and Site of Community Importance (SCI) which was designated for Submarine structures made by leaking gases.

 Defining habitats of cetaceans is problematic; this is primarily due to their highly mobile nature and their distribution being driven mainly by the distribution and availability of their prey.
-In the absence of prey data, relationships between habitat variables (such as depth, water temperature, seabed sediment etc) are often used as proxies of prey distribution (e.g. Marubini et al, 2009; Skov & Thomsen, 2008; Embling et al, 2010).
+In the absence of prey data, relationships between habitat variables (such as depth, water temperature, seabed sediment etc) are often used as proxies of prey distribution (e.g. Marubini et al. 2009; Skov & Thomsen, 2008; Embling et al. 2010).
 Regional variation in these relationships between habitat variables occurs and was evident between the Management Units in the analyses undertaken by DHI.

 The analyses undertaken by DHI used several different environmental variables and modelled them against observed density of harbour porpoise for each MU.
-In all MUs, the coarseness of the seabed sediment was important with porpoises showing a preference for coarser sediments (such as sand/gravel) rather than fine sediments (e.g. mud).
-Similar habitat associations have been made in the eastern part of the North Sea (Skov et al, 2014).
+In all MUs, the coarseness of the seabed sediment was important, with porpoises showing a preference for coarser sediments (such as sand/gravel) rather than fine sediments (e.g. mud).
+Similar habitat associations have been made in the eastern part of the North Sea (Skov et al. 2014).
 Sandeels (Ammodytidae), which are known prey for harbour porpoises, exhibit a strong association with particular surface sediments (Benke & Siebert, 1996; Santos, 1998).
-Fine particle fractions have been demonstrated to limit the distribution of the lesser sandeel (Ammodytes marinus) around the Shetland Isles (Wright et al, 2000).
+Fine particle fractions have been demonstrated to limit the distribution of the lesser sandeel (Ammodytes marinus) around the Shetland Isles (Wright et al. 2000).
 Harbour porpoise feed on a wide variety of fish and generally focus on the most abundant local species.
-The predominant prey type appears to be bottom-dwelling fish, although shoaling fish such as mackerel (Scomber scombrus) and herring (Clupea harengus) are also taken (Santos & Pierce, 2003; Pierce et al, 2007).
+The predominant prey type appears to be bottom-dwelling fish, although shoaling fish such as mackerel (Scomber scombrus) and herring (Clupea harengus) are also taken (Santos & Pierce, 2003; Pierce et al., 2007).